-Alex Kotlowitz is an award-winning journalist and bestselling author who has been exploring issues of race and poverty in America for over twenty years.
+Alex Kotlowitz is an award-winning journalist and bestselling author who has been exploring issues of race and poverty in America for more than twenty years.
 His 1991 book, There Are No Children Here: The Story of Two Boys Growing Up in the Other America, garnered national recognition for its compassionate and unflinching portrait of Pharoah and Lafeyette Rivers and their lives growing up in a public housing project.

 “No other book, no movie, no TV show so powerfully portrays the children and families who are outside the American dream.”